Mustard Varieties: 10 Types Explained with Uses, Tips & FAQs

 5. Honey Mustard

-A sweet and tangy blend of mustard and honey, this variety is popular in salads, dipping sauces, and even as a glaze for chicken or pork.
+A sweet and tangy blend of mustard and honey, this variety is perfect for salad dressings, dipping sauces, and glazes for chicken or pork.
+Its balanced flavor profile appeals to a wide range of palates.

 6. Spicy Mustard

-Also known as German mustard, this is less sharp and more mellow.
-It’s often used in sausages, pretzels, and potato salad.
+Also known as Bavarian mustard, this mellow variety is less sharp than others.
+It's traditionally paired with sausages, pretzels, and potato salad.
+Its gentle flavor makes it versatile for both savory and sweet applications.

 8. Wasabi Mustard

-A fusion of wasabi and mustard, this variety offers a unique, peppery heat.
-It’s popular in Japanese-inspired dishes and sushi.
+A fusion of wasabi and mustard, this variety offers a unique peppery heat.
+It's popular in Japanese-inspired dishes, sushi, and Asian-inspired sauces.
+The combination creates a complex flavor profile that elevates seafood and vegetables.

 9. Maple Mustard